 The leader of this project is Jeffrey Stackert, Professor of Hebrew Bible in the University of Chicago, who also serves as a co-director (with Ellen MacKay) of the entire CEDAR initiative.
-Collaborators include postdoctoral researcher Sarah Yardney (University of Chicago Ph.D.
-2017); Bradley Hansen, a Ph.D. student of biblical studies; and several other scholars at the University of Chicago and elsewhere (see the list of collaborators on the Pilot Projects page).
+The CEDAR Hebrew Bible collaborators are listed on the Project Teams page of this website.

 Textual criticism of the Hebrew Bible has its roots in antiquity, when readers began to make comparisons between manuscripts and early translations of the biblical text, and it has continued in various forms ever since.
 New data available in the last half-century have fundamentally altered the state of the field: the discovery and publication of the Dead Sea Scrolls provided thousands of new readings and additional information for textual analysis.
 These manuscripts are especially valuable because they are more than a thousand years older than the oldest Hebrew Bible manuscripts we possessed previously.
 These exciting new data add to an already complex and unwieldy task that includes working with relevant textual variants in multiple languages (Hebrew, Aramaic, Greek, Syriac, Coptic, Latin); adjudicating fragmentary and sometimes badly damaged manuscripts; differentiating among different recensions or text-types within and across linguistic boundaries; and weighing diverse translation techniques and their implications for understanding the translation’s source text.